EqualifyEverything/handbook/README.md

-# Equalify's Handbook
+# Welcome to Equalify!

-This document introduces Equalify and our Handbook.
+This document introduces Equalify.
+The document also introduces our Handbook, the source-of-truth for organizational information.

 ## What is the Equalify Handbook?
 The Equalify Handbook, inspired by [GitLab's handbook](https://about.gitlab.com/handbook/), provides comprehensive information about our organization.
 By making it public, we promote transparency, openness, and support our goal of a more accessible internet.